Life on the Homestead

 The Buzz About Our Bees

 The journey with beekeeping began in 2017 when Sandra decided to get over her lifelong fear of bees by taking a course in beekeeping.
 Sandra and Martin were so lucky to study under Brian Lacey and the late Brent Halsall.
 It was a life-changing experience that we will never forget or be without gratitude for.
 Keeping honeybees, of course, would also allow us to fill another hole in our desire for a self-sufficient life; besides maple syrup we could add another source of sweetness and one with amazing medicinal value.
 All of the humans on this Homestead participate in beekeeping; even the youngest, Jackson.
 We are always learning; beekeeping is an ever-changing activity that constantly provides you a new lesson, just as you think you’ve got a great grasp on it all.
-Last year we raised up 5 hives and with conservative collection and extraction of honey for ourselves, (we never want to overstep our boundaries with these valued members of the homestead) we ended up with 20 litres!
+At the height of our beekeeping we raised up 10 hives and with conservative collection and extraction of honey for ourselves.
+Last year we were able to capture two separate swarms, one up in a Spruce tree at a neighbours place and one we cut out of a garage wall.
+They were both such incredible experiences!

 Fun fact: Honeybee colonies are a very matriarchal and feminist group.
 They are led by a queen and all of the workers, foragers, and nurse bees are female, while the male bees (also known as drone bees) are simply there for mating with the queen.
 Drone bees do not have stingers nor do they collect pollen or nectar.
 Come winter the female bees typically kick them out of the hive until new drones are born the following season.